Hot Product

 Product Category

-Wooden sushi box manufacturer - Takpak
+Wooden sushi box - Takpak

 Takpak stands at the forefront of the wooden sushi box manufacturing industry, delivering unparalleled quality and eco-friendliness.
 As part of Suqian Green Wooden Products Co., Ltd., founded in 2002, we specialize in crafting and exporting premium wooden sushi trays and sushi togo boxes to global markets.
 Our commitment to environmental sustainability ensures that all our products are made from biodegradable materials, reflecting our dedication to the green initiative.